30 Best GMT Watches to Buy Right Now

 Baltic Aquascaphe GMT

-Next on our list is the Baltic Aquascaphe GMT.
-We have long been a fan of Baltic watches, and adding a cool aquamarine-colored GMT to the list of their already impressive catalog just makes us happy.
+Next on my list is the Baltic Aquascaphe GMT.
+I have long been a fan of Baltic watches, and adding a cool aquamarine-colored GMT to the list of their already impressive catalog just makes me happy.
 The Baltic Aquascaphe GMT features all the vintage goodness you’d expect from the brand while still being housed in a contemporary watch.
 The dial is highly contrasting with the GMT hand being a green arrow-tipped hand pointing to the blue and green bezel featuring the second time zone.

-The Baltic Aquascaphe GMT measures in at 39mm x 12mm thickness, fitting the watch into a bit of the smaller side - Which, we always tend to prefer.
+The Baltic Aquascaphe GMT measures in at 39mm x 12mm thickness, fitting the watch into a bit of the smaller side - which, I tend to prefer.
 The stainless steel case features a sapphire crystal on the dial side, and comes on the buyer’s choice of a leather or rubber strap, or the brand’s really unique rice-bead bracelet.
-Price for the watch is a modest $920 USD.
+Price for the watch is a modest $965 USD.

-Grand Seiko is probably not a brand you often think about when you’re talking about GMT’s, but the brand has one of the slickest GMT’s on the market with the Sport GMT (SBGM245).
-Grand Seiko has long had a rich history in high-quality finishing and the SBGM245 is no exception.
-The blue sunburst dial contrasts perfectly with the rich silver applied indices and the bright Red GMT hand is easy to pick out at a glance.
-The 40mm x 14.4mm stainless steel case is brushed into an almost sandblasted texture which gives the watch a very contemporary vibe.
-The bezel features the 24-hour indicator and the crown has been moved to 4 o’clock for ergonomic comfort.
-The Grand Seiko Sport GMT carries a modest price tag of $5,700 USD.
+Grand Seiko is probably not a brand you often think about when you’re talking about GMT’s, but the brand has one of the slickest GMT’s on the market with the Sport GMT (SBGJ237).
+Grand Seiko has long had a rich history in high-quality finishing and the SBGJ237 is no exception.
+The blue sunray dial contrasts perfectly with the rich silver applied indices and the bicolor white and blue GMT bezel.
+The 44.2mm x 14.4mm stainless steel case is brushed with just the right amount of Zaratsu polishing.
+And this piece runs on Grand Seiko’s in-house mechanical 9S86 movement with 55 hours of power reserve.
+The Grand Seiko Sport GMT SBGJ237 retails for of $7,200 USD.

 Q Timex GMT

-We remember when the Timex Q GMT was released, it literally broke the internet - Well Timex’s website anyway.
+I remember when the Timex Q GMT was released, it literally broke the internet - Well Timex’s website anyway.
 The demand for the quartz-GMT was highly driven by the Pepsi GMT phase (and it didn’t hurt that Rolex had just released their own Pepsi GMT).
-The Time Q gets a bit of undeserved flack for the “Fauxtina” yellowed indices, but we find them charming, charming enough that Travis owns both variations.
+The Timex Q gets a bit of undeserved flack for the “Fauxtina” yellowed indices, but I find it charming.

 If there is any word that you wouldn’t be able to use for the Jacob & Co.
 Epic SF24, it would be “Modest”.
 The Epic SF24 offers one of the more unique ways to determine a second time-zone on the market.
 Instead of a hand and a ring, Jacob & Co. has opted to utilize an entire module fastened to the top of the dial with a split-flap style display that allows the wearer to press a button on the side of the module, and watch the flap change to a different city and the time associated with that city.

 When it comes to GMT functions in watches, Panerai is often overlooked - But the reality is they have a number of fantastic options in the segment.
-Our favorite is the Panerai Luminor Due GMT Power Reserve (Ref.
-PAM00964).
-The watch is simply gorgeous with it’s brushed sunburst blue sandwich dial with tan and gold accents.
+My favorite is the Panerai Luminor Quaranta BiTempo Luna Rossa PAM01404.
+The watch is simply gorgeous with it’s brushed sunburst blue sandwich dial with red accents.
 It’s highly legible and fun.
-The GMT function followers a 24-hour track, while also adding an AM/PM indicator at 9 o’ clock.
-And, of course, since it’s Panerai, the watch is housed in their signature cushion case in Titanium.
-The watch measures in at 45mm, so this had the protentional to be big and clunky (especially with the crown lock) but because the brand opted for a Titanium case, it shouldn’t feel to massive and heavy on the wrist.
-You can purchase the PAM00964 for $12,200 USD.
+The GMT function followers a 24-hour track, but you don’t actually have a GMT bezel (so there is a little internal guesswork that has to happen).
+The watch measures in at 40mm, so this is a much more modestly sized watch than most of Panerai’s offerings.
+It is nice to see Panera venturing into more modestly-sized watches.
+You can purchase the PAM01404 for $9,600 USD.

 Additionally, you can set the local or home time and it’ll be indicated by an aperture on the dial.
 As is a sort-of signature with Patek Philippe, the date is determined via a ring above 6 o’ clock.
-The stainless steel case measures in at a comfortable 40.8mm, but wears a little bit smaller because of the way the case is shaped and situated on the wrist.
-You can buy the Aquanaut Travel Time 5164A (If you can find one) for $36,400 USD.
+The rose case measures in at a comfortable 40.8mm, but wears a little bit smaller because of the way the case is shaped and situated on the wrist.
+You can buy the Aquanaut Travel Time 5164A (If you can find one) for $63,040 USD.

 The Parmigiani Fleurier Tonda PF GMT Rattrapante is one of the cleanest executions of a GMT that we’ve ever seen.
 The sport watch features a bolder blue color and is textured with a Grain d’Orge guilloché, which can make it difficult to contrast against, especially with skeleton hands.
 Parmigiani Fleurier has worked around this by including a high polish white gold handset for the Hour and Minute hands and a rich Rose Gold for the GMT hand.
 This way they pop hard against the dial and don’t get lost in the color or texture.